North Korea fires suspected ballistic missile in fourth test this month | DW | 17.01.2022

 North Korea's missile launch is the latest in a series of tests conducted in less than two weeks.
 It comes just days after the US imposed new sanctions on the nuclear-armed country.

-North Korea fired two unidentified projectiles toward the ocean off its east coast on Monday, the South Korean military.
+North Korea fired two unidentified projectiles toward the ocean off its east coast on Monday, the South Korean military said.

 This would be the fourth weapons test by Pyongyang since New Year's Day — a frequency that observers believe is unusual.